What is milk made of?

 Vitamin A is added to milk to replace the vitamin A that is naturally in milk but is removed when the cream is skimmed.
 So whole milk doesn’t have added vitamin A but lower fat milk does.

-Anything that is added to milk MUST be listed on the ingredient list.
+If you’re wondering what is milk made of, just remember that anything that is added to milk MUST be listed on the ingredient list.

 Is there sugar in white milk?